happybeing/safenetwork-gitportal/README.md

 ## How To Discuss

-You can open an issue to discuss something specific or join the more general discussion on the Safe Network forum topic: Safe-git Web UI Discussion
+You can open an issue to discuss something specific or join the more general discussion on the Safe Network forum topic: [Safe-git UI Discussion](https://safenetforum.org/t/safe-git-ui-discussion/32793?u=happybeing)

 # Contributions